quicwg/base-drafts/draft-ietf-quic-transport.md

 Additionally, the PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
-If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
+If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is not considered to be successful, even if the data matches that sent in the PATH_CHALLENGE.
+This doesn't result in path validation failure, as it might be a result of a forwarded packet (see
+{{off-path-forward}}) or misrouting.
 Thus, the endpoint considers the path to be valid when a PATH_RESPONSE frame is received on the same path with the same payload as the PATH_CHALLENGE frame.

 ## Failed Path Validation